13 Jul 2022 | Does Vocabulary Play an Important Role in IELTS Preparation

 Keep a notebook: Even if it feels old-fashioned to note down words in a notebook, you would understand how advantageous this activity is in terms of understanding the word better and memorizing them.
 This book would be of great use to revise the words as the exam approaches.

 Make it a daily ritual: If you do not make it a habit to use the new words in daily life, it would take you longer to remember them.
-Keep learning new phrases and words and ensure you apply them in your everyday activities.
-This will also build confidence in you.
+Continuously learn new phrases and words and apply them appropriately to your day-to-day lives.
+It will increase the confidence levels in you also.

-Use vocabulary-building apps: Most people own a smartphone these days and can find many apps on either the Google play store or the iOS app store, which can help in increasing vocabulary.
+Use vocabulary-building apps: A majority have smart-phones, and lots of apps available on both the Google play store or the iOS store are helpful to enhance your vocabulary.
 Some of the popular apps for this purpose are "Word to the word," "7 little words," "PowerVocab," "A word a day widget," etc.

 YouTube channels: Apart from providing entertainment, YouTube also has many channels that enhance English skills.
 You would find different academic words on every such channel on the platform, along with their pronunciation and how to use them in sentences or phrases.